-Food Communities is a social enterprise that promotes and facilitates the growing and sharing of truly local, non-packaged, organic food by the community for the community.
+Food Communities promotes and facilitates the growing and sharing of truly local, non-packaged, organic food by the community for the community.

 HOW TO GET INVOLVED

-• JOIN OUR MAIN FACEBOOK GROUP where members share ideas, advice and information on everything related to growing, storing and cooking vegetables, fruit and herbs.
+JOIN OUR FACEBOOK GROUP where members share ideas, advice and information on everything related to growing, storing and cooking vegetables, fruit and herbs.
 All proficient food growers are encouraged to share their expertise to help other members who are new to growing by commenting and writing posts.